prabinrb77/InsightED/README.md

 Auth routes render inside `AuthLayout` (slim portal chrome), not the marketing `SiteLayout` — that's how the Figma auth frames are designed.

-**Still to build from Figma:** the role-specific sign-up steps (teacher steps 1–4, parent steps 2–4, specialist activation). `/signup/:role` currently short-circuits those with a single email/password form so sign-up works end to end.
+**Still to build from Figma:** the parent and specialist sign-up flows.
+`/signup/:role` short-circuits those with a single email/password form so sign-up works end to end.

+### Teacher wizard — what's real and what isn't

+Steps 2 and 3 (email code, SMS code) are **presentational**.
+Supabase sends a confirmation *link*, not a 6-digit code, and no SMS provider is wired up, so entering any 6 digits advances the wizard.
+The account is actually created by the Supabase `signUp` call on step 4.
+Before launch, either swap these for Supabase OTP (`signInWithOtp`) or drop the two steps.

+⚠️ **Frame naming trap:** the `326:*` frames are named "P-019/020/021 *Teacher* Signup" but their content is the **Specialist** flow — they were duplicated and the copy updated without renaming the layers.
+The real teacher flow is `186:*`.

 ## Conventions